June 10, 2024 • 5 minute read •

 Medium Code is the Future of AI-Native Software Development

-There is much breathless hype about the End of Software, and that LLM- and AI-based processes will replace software engineers entirely, or allow for the creation of software at near-zero marginal cost.
+There is much breathless hype about the End of Software and that LLM- and AI-based processes will replace software engineers entirely or allow for the creation of software at near-zero marginal cost.
 The hype has been matched by pre-revenue funding rounds at extraordinary valuations, followed by inevitable backlash and skepticism.

 Given the current state of LLMs, we do not believe in a future world state where unsupervised, multi-step agents produce meaningful software systems or autonomously drive systemic change in existing complex systems.
 Nor do we believe that AI is merely a parlor trick or fad.
-Instead, we see in a future that straddles these two extremes.
+Instead, we see a future that straddles these two extremes.

 AIs need constraints and context to work effectively.
 They are wholly incapable of conceiving and designing coherent, novel, complex systems, and will not be for the foreseeable future, without massive changes in model architecture.
 There will always be context-specific terms, concepts, and logic that are unknowable to a generalized model.
 AIs operate within the context of such systems.
 As result the engineers that design and architect those systems will only become more valuable.